OhadAms/Linkedin_Message_Automation/README.md

 ## Overview

 The LinkedIn Message Automation project is designed to simplify the process of sending personalized messages to your LinkedIn connections.
-It includes features for automated messaging, tracking message statuses, and managing contact data through Excel files.
+It includes features for automated messaging, tracking message statuses, and managing contact data through Excel files With the ability to cleanly stop the program at any given time using a specific keystroke.

 ## Getting Started